Penrose Hospital - Pathology Residency

-Yes.
-We encourage all applicants interested in attending our program to consider pursuing a one-month externship as part of their medical school rotations.
+Current medical school students interested in attending our program are encouraged to consider pursuing a one-month externship as part of their medical school rotations.
 Several of our current and past residents did externships at our program before joining us for residency.
+While we are happy to facilitate these externships, please know that space is limited.
 To discuss joining us for your externship, contact Catherine Larson at:

 Our residents have successfully obtained fellowships in the field of study and the location of their choice.
 Ample elective time allows residents to freely pursue away rotations at outside institutions.
 Recent residents have accepted fellowships in hematopathology, dermatopathology, gastrointestinal pathology, cytology, molecular genetics, microbiology, pediatric pathology, and forensics.

 |Chadi Hajar||2021||Gastrointestinal||Medical University of South Carolina|